florananda/civic-connect-ios-public/README.md

 ### Carthage

-To integrate CivicConnect into your Xcode project using Carthage, specify it in your `Cartfile`:
+To integrate Civic App Connect into your Xcode project using Carthage, specify it in your `Cartfile`:

 ```
 github "civicteam/civic-connect-ios-public"